RuntimeTools/javametrics/README.md

 - [API Documentation](API-DOCUMENTATION.md)

 <a name="building"></a>

-## Building the jar and war files from source

-Requirements: Maven

-To build javametrics, run `mvn clean package` from the root project.
-This will build a zip file in the distribution directory containing
-`javametrics-agent.jar`, `javametrics-web.war` and a `lib/` directory with the `asm*.jar` files.

 ## Source code
 The source code for Application Metrics for Java is available in the [Javametrics Github project](http://github.com/RuntimeTools/javametrics).